-- Keep the path of the switching current short. - Minimize the loop area formed by the input capacitor, high-side MOSFET, and Schottky diode. - Keep the connection from the power ground to the Schottky diode to RSW as short and wide as possible. - Ensure that all feedback connections are short and direct. - Place the feedback resistors and compensation components as close to the chip as possible. - 6) Route RSW away from sensitive analog nodes such as RFB.
+- Keep the path of switching current short and minimize the loop area formed by the input capacitor, high-side MOSFET, and Schottky diode. - 2) Keep the connection from the power ground→Schottky diode→RSW pin as short and wide as possible. - Ensure all feedback connections are short and direct.
+Place the feedback resistors and compensation components as close to the chip as possible. - 4) Route RSW away from sensitive analog nodes such as RFB.